• Home

 +

-Yes, basement bathrooms are popular additions in Glencoe's larger homes.
-Since basement drains are below the main sewer line, you'll need an ejector pump system ($2,000-$4,000) to lift waste to the main drain.
-Total bathroom addition typically costs $15,000-$30,000 depending on fixture quality and whether you're adding a full bath or half bath.
-Plumbers must have State of Illinois or City of Chicago license plus IDPH Plumbing Contractor's Registration.
+Yes, basement bathrooms are popular in Glencoe's larger homes.
+Since basement drains are below the main sewer line, you'll need an ejector pump system ($2,200–$4,500 in 2026) to lift waste to the main drain.
+Total bathroom addition costs $16,000–$32,000 depending on fixture quality and full vs. half bath scope.
+Plumbers must have State of Illinois or City of Chicago license plus IDPH Plumbing Contractor's Registration — verify this before any contractor starts plumbing work.

 +